DCC-EX/mkdocs-test/docs/reference/04-track-manager.md

 ## What is the Track Manager

-Track Manger (TM from now on) is an integral part of the command statoon software that is responsible for:
+Track Manger (TM from now on) is an integral part of the command station software that is responsible for:

 - Managing track power state.
 - Monitoring track overloads and shorts.